iamjohncaleb/web3--crowd-funding-app/README.md

 # Web3 Crowdfunding App

-This is a **decentralized crowdfunding platform** built on **Ethereum (or any EVM-compatible blockchain)** using **Next.js, Hardhat, and Thirdweb**.
+This is a **decentralized crowdfunding platform** built on Ethereum using **Next.js, Hardhat, and Thirdweb**.
 The platform allows users to create and fund campaigns transparently on the blockchain, ensuring security and trust in crowdfunding.

 ---